agalev/FitPursuit/README.md

 ![FitPursuit Database table relations](https://github.com/agalev/FitPursuit/assets/17399666/8eb933ad-3411-4e42-845c-77dc96661871)

 The application utilizes the publicly available [`Strava API`](https://developers.strava.com) for fetching `profile` and `activities` data into the application.
 The data is then stored remotely in a `Postgres` database instance hosted on AWS RDS. `SQL` queries and commands are handled through the powerful ORM module `SQLAlchemy`.
 Version control on DB was implemented through `Alembic`.
-With the help of `Pandas` module, I then used the data to aggregate some additional stats that are not part of the original Strava app.
+With the help of `Pandas` module, I then used the data to aggregate some additional stats that are not part of the original Strava application.

 ### Future goals include:

+❖ Incorporate websockets for the `Messenger` page

+❖ Implement a global chat

 ❖ Implement activities data from different sources: Apple's HealthKit API and Android's equivalent

 ❖ Develop a mobile application with `React Native`

-❖ Incorporate websockets for the `Messenger` page

-❖ Implement a global chat

 ❖ Rework backend with a different framework (Python+Django or Java+Spring Boot)